-Argentina announced a few names not involved in their WC campaign and not listed for their SR team yet.
+Argentina announced a few names not involved in their WC campaign and not listed for their Super Rugby team yet.
 Perhaps a few main and extended squad spots up for grabs, not a bad match to put your hand up for future selection.

 I'm watching the game.
 Argentina can create 2 Super Rugby franchises easily with new players like Ramiro Moyano, Santiago Gonzalez Iglesias, Jeronimo De la Fuente and Emiliano Boffelli.
-They can win the SR in their first participation
+They can win the Super Rugby in their first participation

 That was one of the strongest looking BaaBaas teams of recent times and Argentina have beaten them pretty convincingly.